 Read authentic voices sharing true stories.

 And read your holy texts.
 Read for all the ways God is calling us into compassion and justice.
-If you are a Christian and are reading the Bible, go ahead and count the number of scriptural references to justice and compassion as compared to the number of times homosexuality (as understood in a particular, historical culture) is mentioned.
-And Christians who are called to follow in the footsteps of that rabbi who fed the multitudes without asking for a dime, healed the sick (on the sabbath) without asking for insurance and died a criminal’s death – please carefully read for what Jesus had to say about homosexuality.
+If you are a Christian and are reading the Bible, please count the number of scriptural references to justice and compassion as compared to the number of times human sexuality (as understood in a particular, historical culture) is mentioned.
+And Christians who are called to follow in the footsteps of that rabbi who fed the multitudes without asking for a dime, healed the sick (on the sabbath) without asking for insurance and died a criminal’s death – please carefully scan for what Jesus had to say about homosexuality.

 Here are just a few resources for your reading list.
 Please add to this list in the comments below.